Order of Christian Initiation of Adults (OCIA)

 Want to learn more?

 At St. Mary’s, we welcome all who are interested in joining us.
-For those that aren’t Catholic or haven’t received all of their sacraments, we also highly recommend RCIA.
-The video to the right provides a good overview of the RCIA process and what to expect here at St. Mary’s.
+For those that aren’t Catholic or haven’t received all of their sacraments, we also highly recommend OCIA.
+The video to the right provides a good overview of the OCIA process and what to expect here at St. Mary’s.
 If you are interested in learning more about the process or would like to start, fill out the form below.
+Or read the FAQs below.

 FAQs

-When and where do the RCIA sessions meet?
+When and where do the OCIA sessions meet?

-The RCIA sessions are held on Tuesday nights from 7:00 - 9:00 PM at St. Mary's.
+The OCIA sessions are held on Tuesday nights from 7:00 - 9:00 PM at St. Mary's.
 A new class starts at the beginning of every semester (Fall, Spring, and Summer).
-Our spring class will begin on Tuesday, January 23rd, at 7pm in the Activity Center.
 Email Kevin if you are interested in starting or fill out the form above!
+If you have a conflict on Tuesday nights, alternatives are available.

 For most people the process lasts for two semesters.